graphile/worker/README.md

    [trivial](perfTest/tasks/log_if_999.js) jobs with a parallelism of 4 (i.e. 4
    node processes) and a concurrency of 10 (i.e. 10 concurrent jobs running on each node process), but you can configure this in `perfTest/run.js`.
-(These settings were optimised for a 12-core hyperthreading machine.)
+(These settings were optimised for a 12-core hyperthreading machine running both the tests and the database locally.)
 3. a latency test - determining how long between issuing an `add_job` command and the task itself being executed.